Plugin-Warp/PluginWarp-Test/README.md

 ## License

-The PluginWarp collection is shared under the [MIT License](LICENSE).
+The PluginWarp collection is shared under the [PW License](LICENSE).
 Each individual plugin is subject to its own license as provided by its creator.

 ---